 Now if there was a moment while you read it when you thought that you want to find a little bit of (more) light in your life, to find a little bit more happiness, start enjoying your current life and practise at least a tiny little bit of gratitude here is a few ways how you can get it:

 - Write your blessings.
 Start or finish your day (I recommend both actually) by writing down at least 5 things why are you grateful for.
-At the beginning it might look hard but it will get easier with time.
+In the beginning, it might look hard but it will get easier with time.

 - Take a daily picture of what are you grateful for.
 This doesn’t have to be a Instagram worth pictures of your amazing life.
-No. This should be small little things that happens in your life and you are grateful for.
-Like a grainy picture of a cup of coffee or your the clean kitchen (because your partner cleaned it).
-Whatever fills your day with a joy.
-This will make you focus on finding that light in every single day.
+No. This should be small little things that happen in your life and you are grateful for.
+Like a grainy picture of a cup of coffee or your clean kitchen (because your partner cleaned it).
+Whatever fills your day with joy.
+This will make you focus on finding that light every single day.

 - No more complains.
 Yes yes.
-Run away from all the complains and negative thoughts about your life.
-At the beginning it’s going to be hard, but whenever you feel the need to cry about your shit life try to think about three things you are grateful for.
+Runaway from all the complains and negative thoughts about your life.
+In the beginning, it’s going to be hard, but whenever you feel the need to cry about your shit life try to think about three things you are grateful for.
 It can be anything – sunshine, rain, your amazing partner or friend who always checks on you.
 Train your brain to notice small but good things in your life.